Allen Mawer: Provost at University College London

 In 1929, Mawer was elected provost of University College London.
-One of the best-known scholars of his generation, he was elected a Fellow of the British Academy in 1930 and received the honour of knighthood in 1937.
-He was awarded an honorary D.C.L. from Durham University in 1937.
+One of the best-known scholars of his generation, he was elected a fellow of the British Academy in 1930 and received the honour of knighthood in 1937.
+He was awarded an honorary DCL from Durham University in 1937.
 Mawer was an honorary foreign member of the Royal Flemish Academy.

 Combined with his responsibilities at University College London, Mawer served as president of the Modern Language Association from 1929 to 1939, president of the Philological Society in 1936, and vice-president of the Viking Society.
 He was a contributor to the Encyclopædia Britannica on articles about Anglo-Saxon and Scandinavian subjects.

 With the outbreak of World War II, the college was dispersed to various parts of England and Wales.
 Although a man of great physical energy, Mawer suffered from an irregular heart.
 His strenuous efforts to hold the college together during wartime took a heavy toll on Mawer's health, and on 22 July 1942 he collapsed and died suddenly on a train in Broxbourne while on his way to a meeting of a committee in London.